Tydox/Auxilary-Notes/HUFFMAN_ACCELERATOR_TUTORIAL.md

    assigned for every possible path?
 5. What is the difference between the matcher loop in `always_comb` and the six-table `generate for` loop?

+## Lesson 5 answers

+### 1. The 147-entry loop

+It does not take 147 clock cycles.
+With the fixed parameter value, synthesis unrolls the loop into 147 masked comparison lanes.
+They evaluate concurrently, then feed the priority-selection network.
+This spends hardware area and creates combinational propagation delay, not 147 sequential cycles.

+### 2. Signals that remember state

+`pattern_mem` and `result_valid` are remembered state because `always_ff`
+assigns them. `raw_matches` and `candidate_symbol` are combinational values because `always_comb` assigns them.
+The declaration type `logic` alone does not answer whether a signal is registered.

+### 3. Blocking assignment in the priority block

+Blocking assignment makes an update immediately visible to later statements in the same combinational evaluation.
+Once the shortest matching entry sets `candidate_found=1`, the remaining loop iterations see that value and cannot replace the chosen candidate.
+This procedural ordering describes priority logic; it does not insert clock cycles.

+### 4. Missing combinational assignment

+If an output is not assigned on every path, retaining its previous value may require a latch.
+That latch is normally unintended here.
+Defaults at the start of the block, or a complete `if/else` or `case`, ensure purely combinational behavior.

+### 5. Procedural and generate loops

+A fixed loop inside `always_comb` repeats operations within one combinational network.
+The `generate for` loop repeats structural instances, creating six matcher modules.
+Neither advances with time.
+A counter and state machine would be required to distribute loop iterations over multiple cycles.